benjypng/logseq-calview-plugin/README.md

 - Weekly
 - Monthly

-When used with [logseq-datenlp-plugin](https://github.com/hkgnp/logseq-datenlp-plugin) and [logseq-recurrence-plugin](https://github.com/hkgnp/logseq-recurrence-plugin):
+When used with [logseq-datenlp-plugin](https://github.com/hkgnp/logseq-datenlp-plugin) and [logseq-recurrence-plugin](https://github.com/hkgnp/logseq-recurrence-plugin), you can do something like this:

 ![](/screenshots/demo.gif)